codecrs/PHPShark/README.md

 > **SECURITY_SALT** tag:  Specifies the Security Hasing Key for your password.
 This will be used for your password hasing when you create the login system of your application.

+AAA! well I could has done all of these for you, but like I said when I started - ITS RAW PHP and you may want to do stuffs here if you want - Say via application design or 3rd party connections.

+# The Scenerio
+One of my clients had a requirement of setting up pages in the following formats. they wanted 5 Sections

+* Public - Pages where guests can access wihout a login.
+* Admin - The area for Administrator's login.
+  * **Super** - The super admin has the access to all the database
+  * **Agent** - Where partial-database is accessed via roles.
+* Member - Where is client/vender can register themeselves.
+  * **Users** - All Generals users or say the clients.
+  * **Dealers** - Were the people with raw material can register via administrator's approval.

+# By Design
+The time I stared building this application, I had first designed my links.

 # Router.php
 ### Router Setup: Rest API Links.